There is a lot to consider when deciding which piece of cleaning equipment to purchase.

 Battery-powered cleaning equipment is much quieter than corded vacuums.
 With a corded vacuum, you can reach decibel levels up to 80db, but a battery-powered vacuum often registers below 50db.

 Battery-powered cleaning equipment is often well designed, lightweight and can improve productivity.
 This allows the user to use the equipment comfortably, safely, and efficiently.

-Although battery-powered cleaning equipment is safer and easier to maneuver, the price is higher compared to machines with cords.
-The price has come down substantially from when they were first introduced and will continue to come down, but the price can still be a deterrent to a lot of customers.
+Although battery-powered cleaning equipment is safer and often easier to use, the price is higher compared to machines with cords.
+The price has come down considerably from when they were first introduced, but the price can still be a obstacle to a lot of customers.

 Another concern customers have is run time.
 Although manufacturers continue to achieve better battery life with each new equipment release, the battery still needs to be charged and the run time limits use.
 One way you can combat this is to have a second battery charged and ready for use when the first dies, but this comes at an additional cost to the customer.

 The advantages far outweigh the disadvantages, especially if you are using battery powered cleaning equipment in confined spaces or a place that requires a low noise level.